Death of John O'Keefe: Investigation

+On January 31, 2022, an autopsy was performed on O'Keefe.
+The medical examiner, Irini Scordi-Bello, ruled that his cause of death was blunt force trauma to the head; she could not determine the manner of death.
+Subsequently, Proctor expressed frustration to his colleagues in not being able to influence her medical opinion.
+In a text thread, fellow Trooper DiCicco wrote to Proctor, "Rookie move not meeting with the ME and getting that homicide determination."
+Proctor replied, "Yuriy and I had two conference calls with her had numerous photos etc. We laid out the entire case for her" and "Of course it's inconclusive, she was a whack job."

-On February 2, 2022, within hours of Read's arraignment, her attorney, David Yannetti, received an anonymous phone call from a man who claimed to have a background in Boston law enforcement.
-The man alleged that Brian Albert and his nephew, Colin Albert, had beaten O'Keefe to death inside 34 Fairview; afterwards, Brian and an "unnamed 'federal agent'" (now known to be Higgins) dragged O'Keefe's body onto the lawn.
+On February 2, 2022, within hours of Read's arraignment, her attorney, David Yannetti, received an anonymous phone call from a man who said he had a background in Boston law enforcement.
+The man alleged that Brian Albert and his nephew, Colin Albert, had beaten O'Keefe to death inside 34 Fairview; afterward, Brian Albert and an "unnamed 'federal agent'" (now known to be Brian Higgins) dragged O'Keefe's body onto the lawn.
 This anonymous caller was revealed to be Stephen Scanlon, a local private investigator who gave a statement to authorities confirming that he sent the tip to Yannetti.

-In April 2023, Read's attorneys presented a theory that implicated Brian and his sister-in-law, Jennifer McCabe, who had been drinking with Read and O'Keefe on January 28, and helped Read find O'Keefe's body the morning of January 29.
+In April 2023, Read's attorneys presented a theory that implicated Brian and his sister-in-law, Jennifer McCabe, who had been drinking with Read and O'Keefe on January 28 and helped Read find O'Keefe's body the morning of January 29.
 Evidence showed that Brian sold his house and got rid of his dog after the incident, and Read's defense argued that Jennifer performed a Google search for "ho[w] long to die in cold" at 2:27 a.m., though prosecutors argued that was the time the tab used in the search was opened in the browser and not the time the search was actually made.